Thomas Picton: Career in the New World

-Under Sir Ralph Abercromby, who succeeded Vaughan in 1795, he was present at the capture of Saint Lucia (after which he was promoted to lieutenant colonel of the 56th Regiment of Foot) and then that of St Vincent.
+Under Sir Ralph Abercromby, who succeeded Vaughan in 1795, Picton was present at the capture of Saint Lucia (after which he was promoted to lieutenant colonel of the 56th Regiment of Foot) and then that of St Vincent.

 After the reduction of Trinidad in 1797, Abercromby made Picton governor of the island.
 For the next five years he held the island with a garrison he considered inadequate against the threats of internal unrest and of reconquest by the Spanish.
 He ensured order by vigorous action, viewed variously as rough-and-ready justice or as arbitrary brutality.
-Picton was also accused of the execution of a dozen slaves.
-And the trade in captive humans was partly behind his considerable fortune.
+Picton was also accused of the execution of a dozen slaves, and the slave trade was partly behind his considerable fortune.
 Historian Chris Evans said, "Delinquents who were sent for immediate execution might consider themselves lucky; others had to endure mutilation and torture."

 In October 1801 he was gazetted to the local rank of brigadier-general.
 During the negotiations leading to the Peace of Amiens of 1802, many of the British inhabitants petitioned against the return of the island to Spain; this together with Picton's and Abercromby's representations, ensured the retention of Trinidad as a British possession.

 By then, reports of arbitrariness and brutality associated with his governorship had led to a demand at home for his removal.
 Picton was also making money from speculation in land and slaves, and his free coloured mistress and mother of four of his children, Rosetta Smith, was believed to be corruptly influencing his decisions.
 Furthermore, Trinidad no longer faced any external threat, the Pitt ministry had fallen and the new Addington administration did not want Trinidad to develop the plantation economy Picton favoured.
 In 1802, William Fullarton (1754–1808) was appointed as the Senior Member of a commission to govern the island, Samuel Hood became the second member, and Picton himself the junior.